Odd numbered laboratory reports get written up using spread sheet (tables, xy scattergraph charts)

 Lecture and laboratory topic titles with cross-references to the text section number.

 The numeric prefixes correspond to the textbook section.

 Attendance: Students who are absent for more than six lecture classes prior to the last day to withdraw with a "W" will be dropped from the course.
 A late is one third of an absence.
 Thus any combination of MWF absences and lates that exceeds six will result in withdrawal.
 For example, twenty-one lates would result in being dropped.
 Student who are absent for more than two laboratories will also be dropped from the course.
 All absences are initially considered unexcused.
 Absences can be excused from the six absence limit for medical or official education-related travel.
 Appropriate documentation is required such as a note from the physician (doctor) or, in the case of education-related travel, some form of written or electronic communication from official sponsors of the travel.
-First days special attendance policy: Failure to attend one of the first three days of class will result in withdrawal from the course unless the student contacts the instructor during this time period.
-In other words, absence on all of the first three class days will result in withdrawal from the course.

 No betel nut in class nor on campus except in the cultural huts.

 No chewing of betel nut during class nor during outdoor laboratories.